 - 1. An advantage of the within-person methodology is the control of extraneous variables.
-Since the analysis is within each subject, extraneous variables such as GPA, age, experience, etc. are controlled. - According to Montgomery (1984, p.
-325), "if the experimenter can reasonably assume that certain high-order interactions are negligible, then information on main effects and low-order interactions may be obtained by running only a fraction of the complete factorial experiment."
-A one-half fraction of the 2 design can be found in Montgomery (pp. 331-334).
-Prior expectancy theory studies (e.g., Burton et al, 1992; Snead & Harrell, 1995) also used one-half fractional factorial design.
+Since the analysis is within each subject, extraneous variables such as GPA, age, experience, etc. are controlled. - 2.
+According to Montgomery (1984, p.
+325), "if the experimenter can reasonably that certain assume high-order interactions are negligible, then information on main effects and loworder interactions may be obtained by running only a fraction of the complete factorial experiment."
+A one-half fraction of the 24 design can be found in 331-334).
+Montgomery (pp. Prior expectancy theory studies (e.g., Burton et al, 1992; Snead & Harrell, 1995) also used one-half fractional factorial design. - 3.
 In a pilot test, two different instruments were tested; each had the order of the cases determined at random.
 The two instruments were distributed to every other subject.
 The average R2s from the two random-order versions were compared and found to have no significant difference between them.
 This result implies that there is no order effect in the experimental design.

 - 4. This study adopts a within-person methodology that does not have a sample size requirement for making statistical inference.
-Prior studies (e.g., Burton et al., 1993; Geiger and Cooper, 1996), however, had a sample size of around 80. - A hierarchical regression analysis is conducted to compare the appropriateness of the full multiplicative model and the additive model.
+Prior studies (e.g., Burton et al., 1993; Geiger and Cooper, 1996), however, had a sample size of around 80. - 5.
+A hierarchical regression analysis is conducted compare to the appropriateness of the full multiplicative model and the additive model.
 The only difference of the multiplicative model from the additive model is that the former incorporates not only the two independent variables, but also their interaction term.
 The results indicate that the average incremental explanatory power of the interaction term over the additive model is not significant.
-Thus, the additive model appears to be adequate in explaining the effort decisions.

-prior experience with an e-Learning technology and his/her motivation to adopt that particular technology.
-However, the students were asked to evaluate the 16 proposed cases (estudents were asked to evaluate the 16 proposed cases (e-Learning technologies), but not the technology that they have experienced before.
-Therefore, the non-significant correlation coefficients indicate that the subjects are able to evaluate the proposed technologies objectively without bias.
+Thus, the additive model appears to be adequate in explaining the effort decisions. - 6.
+It is reasonable to expect an association between someone's prior experience with an e-Learning technology and his/her motivation to adopt that particular technology.
+However, the students were asked to evaluate the 16 proposed cases (e-Learning technologies), but not the technology that they have experienced before.
+Therefore. the non-significant correlation coefficients indicate that the subjects are able to evaluate the proposed technologies objectively without bias.